Firstly, welcome to Brisbane - even if only for a few minutes or hours!

 If your luggage is checked through to your next international destination and your airline has issued you with your boarding pass, after exiting your aircraft, follow the ‘International Transit/Transfer Passenger' signs and make your way to the Level 3 ‘Departures Area’ to board your next flight.

 We recommend you check with your airline or travel agent about visa requirements as every situation is different.

-Need a place to lay your head between flights?
-Brisbane Airport Hotels group offers three hotels located at the airport for your convenience, including the Novotel Brisbane Airport and the newly opened Ibis and Pullman Hotels and Conference Centre.
+Need a place to sleep overnight between flights?
+Brisbane Airport has three hotels located near the airport for your convenience, including the Ibis and Pullman Hotels near the Domestic Terminal and the Novotel Brisbane Airport near the Skygate precinct.